 choreographers Murielle Elizéon and Tommy Noonan’s performing arts laboratory that creates vibrant community gatherings and platforms for restorative justice

 THINK GLOBALLY: Interactive Digital Events with Artists Across the World

 While many of the live performances with international touring artists we had hoped to bring to you this year will be rescheduled to 2021/22, we’re creating interactive digital events this fall with the following artists:

 rocking Chicano band in a digital happy hour with joyous music and conversation

 take a lunch break with an Afro-Jazz legend

 groundbreaking jazz saxophonist in conversation with quintessential jazz violinist

-Registration for fall events will be posted soon.
+Registration for fall events will be posted on a rolling basis.
 We will be announcing more events and artists throughout the season, so please join our mailing list and follow us on social media, our handle is: @NCStateLIVE.

 Our projects are supported in part by grants from the City of Raleigh based on recommendations of the Raleigh Arts Commission and South Arts in partnership with the National Endowment for the Arts and the North Carolina Arts Council.